alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 s1.
 Contact the [Centre for International Trade Carlisle](http://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#centre-for-international-trade-carlisle). s2.
 Tell them what you're exporting and the destination country, and who your official veterinarian is.
 You can find one by asking at your local vet, or email <ovteam@alpha.gsi.gov.uk>. s3.
 You'll be given the application form for the EHC you need.
 Fill it in and return it to the address on the form. s4.
-Your EHC will be sent to you within xxx days/weeks. s5.
+Your EHC will be sent to your official veterinarian within 7 working days. s5.
 Check your EHC’s guidance notes to find out if you need your EHC signed by your official veterinarian or an inspector from your [local authority](http://www.gov.uk/local-council). s6.
 Your official veterinarian will be asked to check that your animals meet the requirements of the country you’re sending them to.

-[Question for fact check: how long does it take to get an EHC?
-Is it free?
-Do you have to attach the cerrtificate to the consignment?]
+There's no fee for the certificate.

 ###Check if you need a UK catch certificate
 {:#catch-certificate}